*** Go fast! Go Express! ***

 Event Schedule:

 • When you arrive at the swim meet for warm-ups, please check the event schedule to see what events your child will be swimming.
-Also, the event list is generally available at practice the morning of the swim meet.
+The event list is also generally available at practice the morning of the swim meet but sometimes it is necessary to make last minute changes due to a change in a swimmer's availability for relay's.

 Clerk of Course: